 To support delivery of our Services, PartnerStack Inc. (or one of its Affiliates listed below) may engage and use data processors with access to certain Customer Data (each, a "Subprocessor").
 This page provides important information about the identity, location and role of each Subprocessor.

-PartnerStack currently uses third party Subprocessors to provide infrastructure services, and to help us provide customer support and email notifications.
+PartnerStack currently uses third party Subprocessors to provide infrastructure, email notifications, networking, fraud identification, security, and analytics services.
 Prior to engaging any third party Subprocessor, PartnerStack performs diligence to evaluate their privacy, security and confidentiality practices, and executes an agreement implementing its applicable obligations.